noelmace/blog-posts-and-stuff/mocha-shared-behaviors/index.md

 });
 ```

-This is the lowest level of unit testing you can get.
+This is the lowest level of shared behavior you can get.
 It's a "give or take": either you share some behaviors this way, or you need to repeat yourself (sometimes a lot).
 And guess what: both are OK.

 So, here are all the best ways you should write shared behaviors with Mocha.
 And now you know what to do if you need any of them. :slightly_smiling_face: